You are currently viewing Dawki Travel Guide: Explore the Crystal-Clear Dawki River & Top Attractions

 Related Article: 19 Best Places to Visit in Shillong

-Things to do in Dawki
+Top Things to do in Dawki

 Related Article: 10 Best Hotels in Shillong

-Enjoy the boat ride and reach out to Indo-Bangla Border
+Enjoy Boat Ride to Indo-Bangla Border

 Dawki river trip at Dawki in Meghalaya